Musso & Frank Grill: The Story of An LA Icon

 Musso & Frank's reputation was sealed during the Golden Age of Hollywood.
 Over the years, they've served Hollywood royalty and literary titans, everyone from Marilyn Monroe and Humphrey Bogart to F. Scott Fitzgerald and Charles Bukowski.
 While Echeverria will discuss the past, he's not one to reveal the restaurant's current celebrity clientele.
 Discretion is key here.

-A star in its own right, Musso's has appeared in numerous films and TV shows, including Ed Wood, Swingers, Ocean's Eleven (2001), Mad Men, Bosch, and most recently in Quentin Tarantino's Once Upon a Time in Hollywood.
+A star in its own right, Musso's has appeared in numerous films and TV shows, including Ed Wood, Swingers, Ocean's Eleven (2001), Mad Men, Bosch, and Quentin Tarantino's Oscar-winning Once Upon a Time in Hollywood.

 Musso & Frank Grill